pydata/xarray/doc/combining.rst

 Equals and identical
 ~~~~~~~~~~~~~~~~~~~~

-xray objects can be compared by using the :py:meth:`~xray.DataArray.equals`
+xray objects can be compared by using the :py:meth:`~xray.Dataset.equals`,
+:py:meth:`~xray.Dataset.identical` and
-and :py:meth:`~xray.DataArray.identical` methods.
+:py:meth:`~xray.Dataset.broadcast_equals` methods.
 These methods are used by
 the optional ``compat`` argument on ``concat`` and ``merge``.

-``equals`` checks dimension names, indexes and array values:
+:py:attr:`~xray.Dataset.equals` checks dimension names, indexes and array
+values:

 .. ipython:: python

     arr.equals(arr.copy())

-``identical`` also checks attributes, and the name of each object:
+:py:attr:`~xray.Dataset.identical` also checks attributes, and the name of each
+object:

 .. ipython:: python

     arr.identical(arr.rename('bar'))

+:py:attr:`~xray.Dataset.broadcast_equals` does a more relaxed form of equality
+check that allows variables to have different dimensions, as long as values
+are constant along those new dimensions:

+.. ipython:: python

+    left = Dataset(coords={'x': 0})
+    right = Dataset({'x': [0, 0, 0]})
+    left.broadcast_equals(right)

+Like pandas objects, two xray objects are still equal or identical if they have
+missing values marked by ``NaN`` in the same locations.

 In contrast, the ``==`` operation performs element-wise comparison (like
 numpy):